gouthammacha/DeepThought/README.md

  Sample Examples:

  `POST`  http://localhost:3000/api/v3/app/events
-        >Run the above url in the postman by using POST method followed by entering json data in the body
+        >Run the above url in the postman by using POST method followed by entering json data in the bod
         Example:
         Enter the below json data in the body to store by id